quantumquantara-arch/nadine-squires-research/papers/09-new-algorithms-for-civilization/02-temporal-alignment-algorithm-tau-responsiveness.md

 ### 5.1 AI Planning and Alignment

-An AI system can be instrumented with:
+Instrument an AI system with:

-- explicit commitments (safety constraints, fairness guarantees, resource budgets),
+- explicit commitments (safety constraints, fairness bounds, resource budgets),
-- a τ-monitor that evaluates how actions perform against these commitments over time.
+- a τ-monitor that evaluates how well trajectories honor these commitments.

-Use cases include:
+Use cases:

-- detecting **value drift** in long-running agents,
+- detecting value drift in long-running agents,
-- refusing actions that subvert long-term commitments even when short-term reward is high,
+- rejecting actions that boost short-term reward while violating long-horizon promises,
-- auditing black-box planners by inspecting their τ profiles across scenarios.
+- comparing alternative plans by their τ-profiles over time.

 ---